PasinduHirumal/LInk-to-QR/README.md

 3. Scan QR codes and go to their sites.
 4. Upload QR code as image and go to their sites

+## React + Vite

+Install npm: `npm install / npm i`

+Run the web site: `npm start`

 ##
 Created by: Hirumitha Kuladewa, Pasindu Hirumal, Shashitha Chamod

-# React + Vite

-Install npm: `npm install / npm i`

-Run the web site: `npm start`